The difference between a School Holiday and School Helliday

 School holidays can be bliss for anyone that has to commute to work.
 The roads are clear, the weather is nice and you might even be able to enjoy a refreshing lunchtime pint in a conveniently placed beer garden near work.

 We must spare a thought for those who get left behind at home.
 The brave souls that take time off work to look after the children and teenagers that now need entertaining each day.

-We all know that bored teens can become disengaged, aggressive and destructive.
-So, if you want to spare your household this carnage this half term, then it will benefit you greatly to have a plan of action so that you can channel your little darlings’ energy into activities that are positive, progressive and actually fun for the whole family (including you!).
+We all know that bored kids and teens can become disengaged, aggressive and destructive.
+So, if you want to spare your household this carnage this school break, then it will benefit you greatly to have a plan of action so that you can channel your little darlings’ energy into activities that are positive, progressive, and actually fun for the whole family (including you!).